-Vulnerable fuel storage bladders adjacent to the Pleiku Air Base perimeter these tangles fell to the base engineer, one of the much-abused heroes of USAF deployment to RVN.
+Vulnerable fuel storage bladders adjacent to the Pleiku Air Base perimeter

 Because there were no USAF criteria for constructing air bases in a combat area, peacetime standards governed the design of Tuy Hoa, Cam Ranh Bay, Phan Rang, and Phu Cat.
 Some of the more glaring drawbacks of this approach showed up in the siting and configuration of these bases.